avertiz/msds498GroupProject/README.md

 This is the code repository for the capstone group project for MSDS 498 The project was built on the Google Cloud Platform, however, much of this coud is platform-agnostic.

-## Here is an overview of what each file accomplished
+## Here is an overview of what each file accomplishes
 #### requirements.txt
   * Packages needed for this project
 #### Makefile